 Each of 2, 3 and 4 are level-1-expressions.
 Can we do the addition first?
 R1006 is where the addition operator can go, but it requires an add-operand.
 That’s defined in R1005 which is where the multiplication operator can go.
 From this, we see that we have to do the multiplication first (3 is a level-1-expr, but that is enough to form a mult-operand by R1004).
 Once we multiply 3 by 4, yielding 12, that makes an add-operand.
 Now we’re left with the 2, a primary and also a level-1-expr.
 As such it’s also a mult-operand and an add-operand.
 We can then follow R1006 to add 2 to 12 giving 14.
 (No, I’m not Doctor COBOL. – next room!)

 Level-3 expressions are Level-2 expressions with an optional concatenation operator.
-(No, you can’t concatenate numbers, but a character literal is a level-1-expr and thus also a level-2-expr.)
+(No, you can’t concatenate numbers, but a character literal or variable is a level-1-expr and thus also a level-2-expr.)

 As we descend deeper, we encounter Level-4 expressions, which are Level-3 expressions with an optional relational operator.
 Level-5 expressions are, you guessed it, Level-4 expressions, optionally combined with one of the logical operators.
 As we saw in Level-2 expressions, there are sets of same-precedence operators.
 Here, .NOT. is done first, then .AND., next, .OR., and finally .EQV. and .NEQV. together.